-I feel a sense of relief.
-I am 7 pounds de bloat today.
+I feel a sense of relief as I am 7 pounds de bloat today.

 If you have the “C” (= constipation) form of Irritable Bowel Syndrome or Inflammatory Bowel Disease, there is a very good chance that your jeans are fitting tighter and scale creeping upwards.
 It’s likely not even “real” weight, but instead “bloat” weight (then again, it might be real weight gain).

 That’s common but not normal and not comfortable.

 I know.
 I was there a little over 3 weeks ago.
 Sometimes it was even hard to breathe, and in those moments I was always overtaken with extreme anxiety.

 This past weekend, I stepped on the scale for the first time since my climatic point of that bloat.